marekdedic/imagelightbox/README.md

 Image Lightbox, Responsive and Touch‑friendly.

-This is a fork of the lightbox plugin created by Osvaldas Valutis at http://osvaldas.info/image-lightbox-responsive-touch-friendly.
+This is a fork of the lightbox plugin created by [Osvaldas Valutis](http://osvaldas.info/image-lightbox-responsive-touch-friendly/).

+See most of the available options at the [Demo Page](http://rejas.github.io/imagelightbox/)

 ## Requirements and Browser support